dudung/butiran/content/posts/25/e/01-deni-ramdani.md

 ## notes
 + This is a continuation of ongoing research under a modified research team.
 Previous info is available [^viridi_2025].
 + Umbrella project of this note is [25d11](/butiran/25d11/).
-+ Problem by PowerShell, but not by cmd when using AnyDesk on remote Windows computer. [^gpt-4o_2025]
++ Problem by PowerShell, but not by cmd when using AnyDesk on remote Windows computer [^gpt-4o_2025].
++ Test the virtual environment at home, make example from `naz` code, and will update the clone on Faraday with suggested steps [^gpt-4o_2025b].

 ## todo